adbertram/PowerTrello/README.md

    `Install-Module PowerTrello`

-4. Retrieve a token from Trello and save to a variable.
+4. Retrieve and save a token from Trello.

-  `$token = Request-TrelloAccessToken –ApiKey MYAPIKEY`

-5. Save the token and API key to the registry so you don't have to specify it every time.

-  `Set-TrelloConfiguration –ApiKey MYAPIKEY –AccessToken $token`
+    1. Run `Request-TrelloAccessToken -ApiKey MYAPIKEY`
+    2. Follow the on-screen instructions.

-6. Make the Trello configuration available in your current PowerShell session.
+5. Make the Trello configuration available in your current PowerShell session.

   `Get-TrelloConfiguration`